Moscow Urban Renewal Initiative: Official statements

 In June 2017, the head of the Department for External Church Relations of the Moscow Patriarch, Metropolitan Hilarion, spoke in support of the renovation program, noting that the authorities offer favorable conditions to the residents of the five-story buildings being settled and take care of people's safety.

 Communist Party leader Gennady Zyuganov said that the deputies of his party conceptually supported the idea of renovation and that after the amendments "the entire bill on renovation was redone in the interests of Muscovites".
 Moreover, Zyuganov put forward a proposal to extend the renovation to the whole of Russia.

 The idea of demolishing Khrushchevka was criticized by several deputies and the media.
 Criticism was largely that the state does not have the money and resources for this, or that the program is a public relations campaign.

-Among critics, the editor of "Rapsi" noted that there is a successful experience of capital reconstruction of five-story houses in East Germany without evicting their tenants, after which the apartments in these houses became even more comfortable than in new buildings in Russia.
+Among critics, the editor of RAPSI noted that there is a successful experience of comprehensive renovation of five-story houses in east Germany without the eviction of tenants, after which the apartments became even more comfortable than in new buildings in Russia.
 They note that there are similar isolated reconstruction experiments in Moscow.
 However, the state is campaigning in favor of the demolition of five-story buildings.
 The reason for this may be the desire to receive material benefits from the compaction of residential areas through the construction of multi-storey buildings and the sale of apartments in them.
 Taking into account isolated cases of demolitions of Khrushchev districts by private developers and the construction of new buildings, on average, the density of the population increased 3.3 times.
 It was argued that such programs caused the formation of traffic jams in Moscow.

 The environmental organization Greenpeace has estimated that areas where renovation will be carried out will lose up to 25% of green spaces, among which there are especially environmentally effective zones that clean the city air.